vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 Think of reading and parsing files during compilation, accessing system configuration...
 The possibilities are endless.

-You may concern about safety of macros.
+You may concern about the safety of macros.
 Well, yes, you have to trust the code you run.
 You do trust C libraries you link to your programs, right?

 However, you won't trust an NPM package, because an NPM package author does not care about their reputation, and because NPM does not have auditing features.
 This is the Open-Source sustainability problem addresses in the [previous article]((/posts/2020-08-16-system-programming-in-2k20)) and potentially solved by the aforementioned [Onyx Software Foundation](#the-onyx-software-foundation).

-As a result, given that you do have access to code you require, authors of packages your program depends on are properly rewarded for their work, and the Foundation sponsors audition of selected packages, you should be safe.
+As a result, given that you do have access to code you require, authors of packages your program depends on are appropriately rewarded for their work, and the Foundation sponsors audition of selected packages, you should be safe.

 ----